-Updated October 16, 2019 – Portland has what we think is the best food cart scene in the world.
+Portland has what we think is the best food cart scene in the world.
 These Portland food carts & food trucks are our favorite food-on-wheels options in the city!
-(The order is not indicative of a ranking and this is certainly not an exhaustive list!)
+Just to note, the order is not indicative of a ranking, they’re just what we think are the best Portland food carts.

 MF Tasty is a cool little food cart that serves up Southwest-inspired dishes by Eric and Nicole Gitenstein.
 Their motto is “Southwest Inspired, Portland Made,” and everything on their menu has been created based on the flavors of Arizona, where Eric lived for 20 years.
 Eric loves the fresh and local ingredients available in Portland that make it easy for the food to turn out delicious every time.
 Because southwestern foods have a Mexican influence, that means awesome flavors and spices are on the menu.
 We recommend the Paella and whatever the weekly special is!
 Have a look at their story and their menu, here.

 If you want to visit Portland’s best food carts but are getting a bit stressed on where to start or how to make it happen, relax and let the experts at Lost Plate Food Tours lead the way.
-Their Portland Food Cart Tour visits at at least a half dozen of their favorite food carts in the city, including a couple food cart pods and a brewery.
-All food and drinks are included in the tour price, and their local guides will introduce you to food cart owners to take your food cart hopping to another level.
-Truly a 5 star experience and great value.
+The Portland Food Cart Tour visits at least a half dozen of their favorite food carts in the city, including a couple of food cart pods and a brewery.
+With over 700 food carts in the city, try the top 1% with us.
+All food and drinks are included in the tour price, and your local guides will introduce you to food cart owners to take your food cart hopping to another level.
+Truly a 5-star experience and great value.